sodacan-net/sodacan-core/documentation/architecture.md

 	ON switch1.state.on
 		THEN ...
 ```
-Behind the scenes, SodaCan consumes a message and makes a note if its value has changed.
-If it did, it signals an event which the `ON` statements in the module will react to.
+Behind the scenes, SodaCan consumes a message and makes a note that its value has changed.
+In that case, it signals an event which the `ON` statements in the module will react to.

 The publishing side is similar.
 A `PUBLISH` variable is a message-in-waiting.
 Once a processing cycle is completed, `PUBLISH` variables that have been modified will be published.